-The 2016 Kansas Delaware tribal meeting was held at the Wyandotte County Historical Museum.
-The museum provides the tribe with a large meeting area complete with tables, chairs, internet access, a digital projector, screen and kitchen facility.
+The 2017 Kansas Delaware tribal meeting was held at the Wyandotte County Historical Museum.
+A time to get-acquainted began at 8:30 a.m. with coffee, juice and pastries for members, families and guests.
+Tribal registration was handled by Steve and Carolyn Rowe.
+Each year the museum provides the Kansas Delaware tribe with a meeting area complete with internet access, digital projector, screen, kids craft area and kitchen facility.
 We thank the museum staff for their continued support and hospitality.

-This years meeting began with a smudging ceremony and a prayer for members and guests conducted by Kenny Vernoy.
-He explained the reasons for smudging and the use of sage, sweetgrass and various sacred herbs by Native Americans.
+This years meeting began with a a prayer given by Bob Deister and a smudging ceremony for members and guests conducted by Kenny Vernoy.
+Kenny explained the purpose of smudging and the use of sage, sweetgrass and various sacred herbs by Native Americans.

-Secretary Linda Graff read the minutes from the tribes 2015 meeting.
+Secretary Kameran Zeigler read the minutes from the tribes 2016 meeting.
 Sharon Schmidt gave a treasurers report with totals for the general fund, scholarship fund, dues collected and expenses for the year.

-Our Facebook and website pages continue to receive much traffic, and help Kansas Delaware across the nation and overseas stay in touch.
-Jim Grinter adds photos and coverage of the tribes annual meetings, news, pow wows and other events attended by tribal members.
-Please email Jim at firstname.lastname@example.org with any photos and information of interest to be added to our websites.
+Our Facebook and website pages continue to receive much traffic and help Kansas Delaware across the nation and overseas stay in touch with the tribe.
+Please email email@example.com with any photos, news, pow wows, events and information of interest to be added to our websites.